-If your child has a food intolerance or allergy, please contact the School Nurse.
-As there may be an occasional, unexpected classroom celebration involving food, parents should send in a supply of acceptable food to be kept in your child's classroom.
-If your child has a diagnosed food intolerance and is having school lunch, a Special Meals Prescription form is available from the School Nurse.
+If your student has a food intolerance or allergy, please contact the School Nurse.
+As there may be an occasional, unexpected classroom celebration involving food, parents/guardians should send in a supply of acceptable food to be kept in your student's classroom.
+If your student has a diagnosed food intolerance and is having school lunch, a Special Meals Prescription form is available from the School Nurse.